 Yes, we know that it’s December.
 You likely have holiday music playing in the background and are picking out an outfit for the winter wonderland wedding that you’ll be attending.
-But for engaged couples planning their 2022 weddings, now is a critical window of time in the wedding planning process!
+But for engaged couples planning their 2022 and 2023 weddings, now is a critical window of time in the wedding planning process!

 What Summer Weddings Looked Like in 2021

 Most decisions for a summer wedding will begin to be made in the fall or winter of the year before.
 Since our summer brides and grooms are making big decisions to bring the vision of their dream wedding to life, we wanted to help with some tips on how to select colors for your summer wedding.

 Before we look forward to wedding plans for next year, let’s first take a look back.
 As you know, 2021 was a unique year for weddings because so many couples had changes in their dates due to the COVID-19 pandemic.
 For example, many couples who planned a fall wedding last year actually had to shift their date to this summer.
 Because of this, it was more common to see colors and themes that weren’t incredibly specific to the season.
 This served as a reminder that it’s ok to challenge what a summer wedding ‘should’ look like, and to make decisions based on what works best for you and your future spouse.